FadareFavour1/LITA-Capstone-Project/README.md

 Excel was utilized for its robust data visualization and analytical capabilities.
 The following analyses were conducted:

+##### Descriptive Statistics:
-- Descriptive Statistics: Using Excel functions such as SUM, AVERAGEIF, and SUMIF, we calculated key metrics including total Sales,Average sales by product  and total revenue by region.
+ Using Excel functions such as SUM, AVERAGEIF, and SUMIF, we calculated key metrics including total Sales,Average sales by product  and total revenue by region.

 For example,
 - The total Sales was calculated using the formula:

  ` =SUM(H2:H50001) `

 - The average sales for each product was calculated using the formula:

 ` =AVERAGEIF(C2:C50001,C2,H2:H50001) `

 - The Total revenue for each region was calculated using the formula:

 ` =SUMIF(D2:D50001,D2,H2:H50001) `

+##### Pivot Tables:
+To facilitate a deeper understanding of the sales data, Pivot Tables were employed in Excel.
+A Pivot Table is a powerful tool that allows users to summarize and analyze large datasets interactively, enabling quick insights into data patterns and trends.

+Several Pivot Tables were created to explore different dimensions of the sales data :
+1. Total Sales by Product : A Pivot Table was constructed to summarize total revenue and for each product.
+The `Product` field was placed in the rows section, while `Revenue` was added to the values area to calculate the sum.